 Meals, facilities, and everything else:

-Food will be available from in the Rotary Shelter starting Friday afternoon.
+Food will be available from in the Rotary Shelter from the Astro Grill starting Friday afternoon.
 (Usually starting about 5:00PM.)
 For those arriving Thursday or early Friday, we are planning a brunch in the Nature Center on Friday from 10 am - 12 noon- this meal must be pre-ordered on the registration form.
 The Southfork restaurant in Mulberry is highly recommended by the camp ranger - it's just three miles away, at the intersection of Mulberry-Jefferson road and SR 38 in the middle of Mulberry.
-Free coffee, hot chocolate, and popcorn will be available from 9 pm to midnight on Friday and Saturday.
-There's a soda machine at the Nature Center, and a microwave oven at the observatory.
+Free coffee and hot chocolate will be available from 10 pm to midnight on Friday and Saturday.
+You will be able to use the microwave oven that is in the Nature Center.

 No campfires in or near the observing field.
 Camp stoves are permitted on the observing field before dark.